 6. Makes an Impact

-To make an impact with colleagues and clients, you must be able to communicate clearly and professionally, both verbally and in writing.
-It’s important that people are confident in what you have to say, and that you’re able to articulate your point in the most appropriate way.
-Can you:
+To make an impact with diverse colleagues and clients, you must be able to communicate clearly and professionally, both in person and in writing.
+It’s important that people are confident in what you have to say.
+We expect you to articulate points in an appropriate way.

 - Stick to the point and not get distracted?